 For a country so laid-back that it often seems to be only just about hanging together at the seams (“halara” – take it easy – said perpetually, especially if anyone looks dangerously close to breaking into anything that could be vaguely considered as action), Greeks work themselves up to incredible passion for the correct food.

-Once on a rough ferry boat – my first sea travel in Greece – crossing the Aegean in obvious lowly ‘steerage’ class, the boat packed to the gunwales with lost souls, passengers sprawled on benches, packing cases, sacks… I approached a small grubby galley cafeteria and ask for a coffee.
+Once on a rough ferry boat – my first sea travel in Greece – crossing the Aegean in obvious lowly ‘steerage’ class: the boat packed to the gunwales with lost souls, passengers sprawled on benches, packing cases, sacks… I approached a small grubby galley cafeteria and asked for a coffee.

 I looked out at the waves, the ship rocking, with the hope of gaining some sea-legs.
 I let out a little sighing moan to myself.
 My coffee maker instantly threw the coffee out of the pot into the dirty grey sink.

 I think it may be the first time I have heard a Greek apologise – and he did so again and again, effusively.

 “I’m sorry, I’m sorry.
 It is no good?
 Tell me.
 How do you like your coffee made?
 This is very important to a man.
 I know… It is… how you say?
 It is sacrosanct.
 Tell me how I should make it for you…”

 Having been force-fed at the family home, I am to be taken off to another beach by my prospective nifi – sister-in-law – who wants me to meet her boyfriend.